-Tiffany Hagler-Geard is a New York and Atlanta photojournalist based in Hastings on Hudson, New York.
-She is currently taking assignments on the East Coast and in Georgia.
+Tiffany Hagler-Geard is a New York photojournalist and photo editor based in Hastings on Hudson, New York.
+She is currently taking assignments on the East Coast and remotely.

 Her images have been published on myriad websites and printed publications including ABC News, Bloomberg News, Getty Images, The New York Post, Washington Post, Forbes, Life Magazine, NY Daily News, WebMD magazine, Wunderdog Magazine, Sheknows.com, Stylecaster, and People.com.